mhQ260/blogsport/README.md

 ### Backend

-First make sure that you have django set up.
+First make sure that you have django set up in version 4.
 If not, go to the documentation [django docs](https://docs.djangoproject.com/en/4.0/topics/install/)

 For run the server, you should run a simple script: